Holiday adoption trends and how to choose your pet

 Why should you adopt a senior pet?

-Senior pets are fully developed.
-You'll know their personality type and any grooming and health requirements.
+Senior pets are fully developed, which provides information about their personality type and any grooming and health requirements up front.
 Unlike puppies or kittens, senior pets are likely to be less active.
 They also tend to have more health concerns, so bringing a senior pet into your family can be a wonderful way to truly rescue a pet who needs specialized care.

 How to acclimate your pet to their new home during the holidays or any time of year?